Server data from the Official MCP Registry

 }From the project's GitHub README.

-The screenshots and terminal demo in this README are generated from committed sources in docs/assets/readme/ with Playwright and VHS.
+The screenshots and terminal demos in this README are generated from committed sources in docs/assets/readme/ with Playwright and VHS.

-AgentLoopKit is a repo-level toolkit for developers using Codex, Claude Code, Cursor, OpenCode, Gemini CLI, GitHub Copilot CLI, and other coding agents.
+AgentLoopKit is a repo-level toolkit for developers using Codex, Claude Code, Cursor, OpenCode, Gemini CLI, GitHub Copilot CLI, and other engineering agents.

-Use it with npx from the root of the repository you want to configure:
+Use it with npx from the repository you want to configure:

 cd /path/to/your/repo